 INDIANAPOLIS, Nov.
-7, 2013 /PRNewswire/ -- Allison Transmission Holdings Inc. (NYSE: ALSN), the largest global provider of commercial duty fully automatic transmissions and hybrid-propulsion systems, today announced that its board of directors declared a cash dividend of $0.12 per share on the Company's common stock and non-voting common stock for the fourth quarter of 2013.
-Payment will be made on December 2, 2013, to stockholders of record at the close of business on November 18, 2013.
+6, 2012 /PRNewswire/ -- Allison Transmission Holdings, Inc. (NYSE: ALSN) announced today that its board of directors declared a cash dividend of $0.06 per share on the Company's common stock and non-voting common stock for the fourth quarter of 2012.
+Payment will be made on November 30, 2012, to stockholders of record at the close of business on November 16, 2012.

-About Allison Transmission Allison Transmission (NYSE: ALSN) is the world's largest manufacturer of fully automatic transmissions for medium- and heavy-duty commercial vehicles and hybrid-propulsion systems for city buses.
-Allison transmissions are used in a variety of applications including refuse, construction, fire, distribution, bus, motorhomes, defense and energy.
-Founded in 1915, the company is headquartered in Indianapolis, Indiana, USA and employs approximately 2,800 people worldwide.
-With a market presence in more than 80 countries, Allison has regional headquarters in the Netherlands, China and Brazil with manufacturing facilities in the U.S., Hungary and India.
-Allison also has approximately 1,400 independent distributor and dealer locations worldwide.
-For more information, visit allisontransmission.com.
+About Allison Transmission Allison Transmission is the world's largest manufacturer of fully-automatic transmissions for medium- and heavy-duty commercial vehicles, medium- and heavy-tactical U.S. military vehicles and hybrid-propulsion systems for transit buses.
+Allison transmissions are used in a variety of applications including on-highway trucks (distribution, refuse, construction, fire and emergency), buses (primarily school and transit), motor homes, off-highway vehicles and equipment (primarily energy and mining) and military vehicles (wheeled and tracked).
+Founded in 1915, the Allison business is headquartered in Indianapolis, Indiana, U.S.A. and employs approximately 2,800 people.
+Allison has manufacturing facilities and customization centers located in China, The Netherlands, Brazil, India and Hungary.
+With a global presence, serving customers in North America, Europe, Asia, Australia, South America, and Africa, Allison also has over 1,500 independent distributor and dealer locations worldwide.
+More information about Allison is available at www.allisontransmission.com.